vekatze/neut/book/src/magic.md

 ...
 ```

-A `magic` can be exploited to realize, for example, platform-dependent behaviors.
+`magic` can be exploited to realize, for example, platform-dependent behaviors.

 ## Notes on Types

 Except for `cast`, the resulting type of a `magic` is not specified.
-Thus, you often need to annotate types like below:
+Thus, you often need to annotate types like the below:

 ```neut
 let result: i64 = magic syscall(12345, arg-1, arg-2)